MyStreet

 How long will my street be closed?

-How long a street is closed depends on things like the type of surface treatment, weather, and how complex the road is.
+This depends on the type of surface treatment, weather, and how complex the road is.

 For slurry seal, which is a quicker, one-day process, the road usually closes at 7 a.m. and reopens in the early afternoon.
 Please don’t walk or drive on the fresh surface until it’s officially reopened—this helps prevent damage to your vehicle, your property, and the new road.